 What factors determine the cost of health insurance premiums?

-I rarely claim but my premium is increasing.
+I rarely claim, but my premium is increasing.
 Why?

 All private health insurers in Australia operate under the ‘Community Rating’ system – it’s a government requirement.